hujhax/austin-improv-wiki/The Starter Kit.md

 Kirschner, Garcia, and Wilson eventually left the troupe to pursue other interests. [[Erik Adams]] was brought on in 2008 as a full-time member.
 This new, four-member troupe went on to create shows with more structured formats (a murder mystery show and a flashback sitcom-based show) that emphasized character interactions and unexpected choices, while continuing the sense of fun play they had become known for.

-The Starter Kit split up in mid-2011 due to creative differences and because multiple members moved away from Austin.
+The Starter Kit split up in mid-2011 due to creative differences.

 [[Category/Troupes|Starter Kit]]